Program type:

 What Can You do With a Furnishings and Decor Merchandising Degree?

-Graduates of the program pursue careers as:
+Graduates can pursue careers such as:

 • Home accent and decorative accessory companies

-• Home builders
+• Home builders and home centers

-Furnishings and Decor Merchandising Degree Courses You Could Take
+Furnishings and Décor Merchandising Degree Courses You Could Take

 Managing a Diverse Workforce (3 hrs)